Premier's Flight Instructors

 After graduate school, Howard acquired additional licenses and ratings and began teaching.
-Through a series of “fortunate circumstances”, he has had the opportunity to become part of corporate flight departments and Part 135 air charter operations, which he says gave him “exceptional flying experiences and the chance to learn from some of the best pilots in the region.”
+Through a series of “fortunate circumstances”, he has had the opportunity to become part of corporate flight departments and Part 135 air charter operations, which provided him over 16 years of valuable flying experience and the chance to learn from some of the best pilots in the region.

-Howard has more than 2,700 hours of flight time and has given over 1,300 hours of instruction.
-He is type rated in the Citation Excel XLS+, and has flight experience in the Hawker 700, Lear 31A, King Air 200s as well as other corportate aircraft.
+Howard is type rated in the Citation Excel XLS+, and has flight experience in the Hawker 700, Lear 31A, King Air 200s as well as other corporate aircraft.
 He earned his bachelor degree in Physics from Oakland University, and his Masters of Science degree in Nuclear Engineering from the University of Michigan.

 Tony has authored twenty-five technical publications and symposium presentations and holds two patents.
 Dr. Giovanetti has over twenty-eight years as a research, project and development engineer, program manager and college adjunct lecturer.
 He is tailwheel rated and has an airplane restoration project he will be happy to discuss with other pilots who appreciate vintage aircraft.

 While in high school, Terry worked for a business much like Premier Flight Center.
 He used most of his money for his flying lessons and earned his private pilot license when he was 17 years old.
 He is one of those pilots who literally “flew an airplane before ever driving a car!”
 Terry’s other passion has always been teaching.
 He tutored classmates in high school and has since taught math, science, GED and reading skills to people of all ages.

 Terry earned his initial flight instructor certificate in May 2007, and he has been a full-time flight instructor since then.
 In that time, he has logged more than 8,000 hours as a pilot and more than 7,000 as a flight instructor.
 He has taught students pursuing every level of training in a variety of single and multi engine airplanes.